A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Model calibration and forecasting

 where $\boldsymbol{J}_{\boldsymbol{\zeta}}(\hat{\boldsymbol{\zeta}}^{(\nu)})$ and $\boldsymbol{H}_{\boldsymbol{\zeta}}(\hat{\boldsymbol{\zeta}}^{(\nu)})$ denote, respectively, the gradient vector and the Hessian matrix of the penalized negative binomial log-likelihood (see Eq.~\eqref{eq:penloglik}) with respect to the parameter vector $\boldsymbol{\zeta}$, evaluated in the previous estimate $\hat{\boldsymbol{\zeta}}^{(\nu)}$.
 We repeat this procedure sequentially across all parameter subsets until convergence of the full log-likelihood.

 In the case study in Section~\ref{sec:casestudy}, we adopt a two-step calibration procedure.
 First, we estimate the parameters in the weekly Lee-Carter model, i.e., $(\alpha_{x,r}, \beta_x, \kappa_{t,r}, \gamma_x, \lambda_{w,r}, \phi_x, \phi_r)$, using the iterative procedure described above.
 In the second step, we estimate the parameters in the DLNM component, i.e., $(\delta_x, \boldsymbol{\eta}_{1,r}, \epsilon_x, \boldsymbol{\eta}_{2,r})$, while keeping the first-stage parameters fixed.
 This two-step approach has two main advantages: (1) it avoids identification issues that may arise from confounding between seasonality and environmental effects; and (2) it facilitates a clearer interpretation of the covariate-response relationships as deviations from baseline seasonal mortality patterns.
+To further reduce sensitivity to the initial separation between baseline and DLNM effects, we repeat this two-step procedure, allowing first the baseline parameters and subsequently the DLNM parameters to be re-estimated conditional on the updated counterpart.
+In practice, this additional cycle leads to a reallocation of short-term covariate effects from the baseline model to the DLNM component, while preserving the overall fit of the model.
+Further iterations are in principle possible, but were not considered as they did not lead to meaningful changes in the resulting likelihood, while increasing computational time substantially.
+We therefore restrict our attention to only two rounds in the case study of Section~\ref{sec:casestudy}.

-\paragraph{Model selection.} We select the smoothing parameters $\psi_1$ and $\psi_2$ of the penalized DLNM (see Eq.~\eqref{eq:penloglik}) by minimizing the Akaike Information Criterion (AIC), where the complexity of the model is measured by the effective degrees of freedom (EDF) rather than the raw number of parameters \citep{wood2016smoothing,wood2017generalized}.
+\paragraph{Model selection.} We select the smoothing parameters $\psi_1$ and $\psi_2$ of the penalized DLNM (see Eq.~\eqref{eq:penloglik}) by minimizing the Bayesian Information Criterion (BIC), where the complexity of the model is measured by the effective degrees of freedom (EDF) rather than the raw number of parameters \citep{wood2016smoothing,wood2017generalized}.
 This approach accounts for the shrinkage induced by the penalization.

 Hereto, we define grids $\Psi_1$ and $\Psi_2$ of candidate values for $\psi_1$ and $\psi_2$, respectively.
 For each pair $(\psi_1, \psi_2) \in \Psi_1 \times \Psi_2$, we estimate the parameter vector

 where $l_p(\cdot)$ is the penalized log-likelihood defined in Eq.~\eqref{eq:penloglik}, using the iterative Newton method described above.
 We then compute the effective degrees of freedom as \citep{wood2016smoothing}: